Download Careers360 App

 Medical Insurance

 As per Russian Government rules, all international students must purchase health insurance within 15 days of arrival in the country.
 A medical insurance certificate serves as proof of a foreign citizen living in Russia.
 It is mandatory to avail of healthcare services from hospitals in Russia.
-The average cost of buying health insurance in Russia is 4,000 to 12,000 RUB per year.
+The average cost of buying health insurance in Russia is RUB 4,000 to 12,000 per year.

 Utilities